Durex Maker Reckitt Beats Q4 Sales Expectations on Emerging Market Strength

 By Alexander Marrow

-Along with consumer goods rivals such as Nestle and Unilever, Reckitt has been fine-tuning its portfolio to focus on high-growth, high-margin brands to try and boost sales volumes.
+Along with rivals such as Nestle and Unilever, Reckitt has been fine-tuning its portfolio to focus on high-growth, high-margin brands to try to boost sales volumes.

-The maker of Durex condoms and Lysol cleaning products reported total group like-for-like net revenue growth of 5.4% for the quarter ended December 31, compared with 4.7% expected in a company-compiled consensus, and said it expected its core businesses to grow at 4% to 5% in 2026.
+The maker of Durex condoms and Lysol cleaning products reported total group like-for-like net revenue growth of 5.4% for the quarter ended December 31, compared with 4.7% expected in a company-compiled consensus, led by a 10th consecutive quarter of double-digit growth in emerging markets.

-"From a standpoint of where we have to win, this is absolutely a must-win set of markets for us."
+"From a standpoint of where we have to win, this is absolutely a must-win set of markets for us," Licht said.

 Revenue in emerging markets surged 17.2%, led by China and India, while Europe recorded a quarterly drop of 4.5%.